 “The man from the hospital,” Oland murmured…not meaning to.
 He lurched, and steadied himself.
 He essayed another sidelong glance, and could make out nothing.
 He finished his ginger ale, skidded the bottle across, and ordered a third.
 He dared swing his head a few inches to the side.
 The man nodded in a friendly way, tipping up two fingers, his palm resting by his cup and saucer.

 The truth was more disturbing.
 Oland knew this man, had seen him somewhere…the man was a danger to him, Oland felt it in his bones…but he was not the man from the hospital.
 He searched his pocket for change.
-His quarter dropped.
+The quarter slipped free and fell.
 He heard it go waga waga waga, spinning somewhere under the row of stools.
-Furtive, Oland slid to his hands and knees, then climbed to his feet and put his quarter on the counter.
+Furtive, Oland dropped to his hands and knees, then climbed to his feet and put the quarter on the counter.

 The woman told him, “No, hon.”

 He was dumbfounded.

 “No, hon,” she repeated.
 “Pay at the register.”